josdejong/workerpool/README.md

       console.error(err);
     })
     .then(function () {
-      pool.terminate(); // terminate all workers when done });
+      return pool.terminate(); // terminate all workers when done });
 ```